qwasi/android-sdk/README.md

 ### User Tokens
 User tokens are basically your devices.
 Some developers use their customer id or loyalty id number, this allows you to address the devices with this token from the platform.
 These do not have to be unique and can be used to group devices under a single user token.
-The default is "".
+The default is the devices phone number if one is not provided.

 You can set the user token either via the `deviceRegister` call, or later via the Qwasi object.